-An active trading market for our common stock may not develop or be sustained.
+An active trading market for our common stock may not be sustained.

-Prior to our IPO, there had been no public market for shares of our common stock.
 Our common stock began trading on the Nasdaq Global Select Market on July 19, 2018.
-Given the limited trading history of our common stock, there is a risk that an active trading market for shares of our common stock may never develop or be sustained following.
+Given the limited trading history of our common stock, there is a risk that an active trading market for shares of our common stock may not be sustained.
 In the absence of an active trading market for shares of our common stock, our stockholders may not be able to sell their common stock at or above the price at which such stockholder acquired our common stock or at the time that they would like to sell.